UNITED ARAB EMIRATES

 The construction of the Burj Khalifa started in January 2004 and was completed six years later.
 The building required 45,000 cubic meters of concrete that weighed more than 110,000 tons for the foundation alone.
-In total the world’s tallest building used 330,000 cubic meters of concrete, 39,000 tons of steel rebar and took 22 million man hours to build.
-At the very top, the spire, which helps give the building the world record height, is made of 4,000 tons of steel and built inside the building and lifted to the final height of 200 meters using a hydraulic pump.
+In total the world’s tallest building used 330,000 cubic meters of concrete, 39,000 tons of steel rebar and took 22 million person hours to build.
+At the very top, the spire, which helps give the building its world-record height, is made of 4,000 tons of steel.
+It was built inside the building and lifted to its final height of 200 meters using a hydraulic pump.

 According to its website, the Burj Khalifa holds seven world records, including:

 - highest number of stories in the world

 - highest outdoor observation deck in the world